2023 Solar Incentives Guide for Grand Haven, MI - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Net Metering: Net metering factors in once your solar system is up and running.
-If you have a net metering agreement in place with your Grand Haven utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
-In some areas, this credit is dollar-for-dollar, while in others you may be refunded a percentage of the value.
+• Net Metering: Net metering becomes relevant once your solar system is up and running.
+If you have a net metering agreement with your Grand Haven utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some places, this credit is dollar-for-dollar, while in others you may make back a percentage of the value.

 Federal Solar Incentives

-The ITC is applied to the total cost of solar panel installation, including the panels themselves as well as accessories, labor and equipment.
-You can claim this credit for panels installed after January 1, 2006 on a primary or secondary residence located in the United States that you own.
+The ITC is applied to the total cost of installing solar panels, including the panels themselves as well as labor, equipment and accessories.
+This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence that you own and that is located in the United States.
 Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
 There is no maximum amount you can claim.

-More information about the new Inflation Reduction Act can be found here.
-To understand how the new Clean Energy Credit might apply to you, speak with your local Grand Haven solar installation company.
+Click here to learn more about the new Inflation Reduction Act.
+To fully understand how the new Clean Energy Credit might apply to you, get in touch with your local Grand Haven solar installation expert.

 State & Local Solar Incentives